bg-icon

 Data Sources and Processing

 To assess the Fund’s sustainability objectives, data is primarily obtained from the Borrowers.
-The primary quantitative data consists of the actual kWhs delivered/used/produced and kilometres driven by assets financed by the Fund.
+The primary quantitative data consists of the actual production (energy and materials) data of the installation the fund has financed.
 Additional data sources are used that compliment this data, such as: (i) (Public) Databases; government and international organization databases on environmental and social indicators, (ii) Industry Reports; sector-specific studies and reports from recognised industry analysts and experts.

-To ensure the reliability and accuracy of the data used, the Fund takes on several measures: (i) Verification and Validation; all data received from direct and third-party sources are subject to verification and validation processes to ensure their accuracy and completeness; and (ii) Compliance Standards; data collection and processing adhere to international standards, the Fund strives to include standards such as the Global Reporting Initiative (GRI) and ISO, to maintain high data quality.
+To ensure the reliability and accuracy of the data used, the Fund takes on several measures: (i) Verification and Validation; all data received from direct and third-party sources are subject to verification and validation processes to ensure their accuracy and completeness; and (ii) Compliance Standards; data collection and processing adhere to international standards.

 The data provided by the Borrowers is administered in a customer relationship management system.
 The raw data is used to calculate the impact of the Borrowers on the quantitative impact objectives, to evaluate environmental impacts, and to check for compliance with sustainability related criteria.
 The Fund can, if needed, ask for a life cycle analysis of the financed assets.
 Data is compared to baseline emissions of fossil fuel driven solutions and processed into insights and reported to stakeholders in the annual impact report to demonstrate the attained impact.